THE WAY IT COULD BE:

 "Twenty years ago you could see the town dying you mean," Jan said.
 "It was a typical tiny and struggling country town.
 From here you could see all the streets and just about all the houses, because the streets were pretty bare.
 Can you make out how those house roofs there form a line, well they were along a street.
 Our house is on that line, but you won’t see a street there now, just a path with a lot of green.
 We dug up the road and planted most of it…

 "...and put in fish ponds and woodlots and swings and the odd windmill.
 Lets go on," Pete said, picking up the bag again.
-After a few more minutes on the path they turned sharply through a gate in a hedge and seemed to be walking through someone’s garden, then through another gate into a thicket, around a bend the other way and out of the low hanging overhead foliage onto a pasture surrounded by trees, again with a few house roofs visible.
+After a few more minutes on the path they turned sharply through a gate in a hedge and seemed to be walking through someone’s garden, then through another gate into a thicket, around a bend the other way and out of the low hanging overhead foliage onto a small pasture surrounded by trees, again with a few house roofs visible.
 They could now hear sounds of settlement; chickens somewhere close, people talking from time to time, someone hammering.
 An engine started up some way off, and then a cow could be heard.
 Mike thought of traffic and realised he couldn’t hear any, although they were now only a few metres from the closest houses.

 Soon another gate, this one with a low dense vine above, making Mike bend to pass thorough.
 As he straightened up he found himself in a neat and compact domestic garden, with a house veranda up a few steps some metres to the left.